 Paleo Indians inhabited the Koshkonong area as many as 12,000 years ago arriving after the glaciers left.
 The indigenous people hunted and collected food, often returning to the same locations seasonally.
 They lived in semi-permanent villages, used the bow and arrow, and made and used pottery.
 These native peoples were mound builders; the nearby Lake Koshkonong area once had 23 effigy mound groups, composed of about 500 individual mounds, dated as early as 2500 B.C.

 We do not know much of the thousands of years between the mound builders and the arrival of white settlement in the early 19th century, but we do know that around 1200 AD a time of profound change took place.
-According to David Mollenhoff’s Madison: A History of the Formative Years, that change included “new groups of Indians moving into the area, and that… Late Woodland people stopped building mounds when extensive corn cultivation prompted people to develop religious rituals focused more on the fertility of the soil.”
+According to David Mollenhoff’s Madison: A History of the Formative Years, that change included “new groups of Indians moving into the area… Late Woodland people stopped building mounds when extensive corn cultivation prompted people to develop religious rituals focused more on the fertility of the soil.”

 The first white settlers found the Ho Chunk tribe (then known as the Winnebago) returning to the area seasonally to harvest rice from the marshes that would later be channeled into the Rock River.
 A treaty signed by Winnebago Chief White Crow after the Black Hawk War of 1832 ceded the area to the United States government.
 Today the Friends of Silverwood Park are stewards of the ancestral lands of the Ho-Chunk people.